-^{}As of April 1 following the end of each fiscal year, figures in parentheses indicate number of persons b.
-Female officers c.
-Changing awareness of officers and management
+As of April 1 following the end of each fiscal year, figures in parentheses indicate number of persons b.
+Female officers

 In May 2019, the CEO became a member of the 30% Club Japan, which is a global campaign for the advancement of female officers.
 The ratio of female members of the Board of Directors in the holding company (Directors + Audit & Supervisory Board Members) is currently 25% (4 out of 16) but the aim is to increase this figure to 30% or more by fiscal 2025.